 - have a certain kidney condition

-Crystal Deposits.
+- Crystal Deposits.
 Some people with diseases such as rheumatoid arthritis, gout or scleroderma may contract bursitis from crystalline deposits in the joints.
 Although not much is known about how this process happens, it is common knowledge that Uric acid is a normal byproduct of daily metabolism.
-If your are diagnosed with gout then you are unable to break down this uric acid properly, leading to crystalization of this excess acid which deposits in joints, a painful symptom that can often lead to bursitis.
+If your are diagnosed with gout then you are unable to break down this uric acid properly, leading to crystallization of this excess acid which deposits in joints, a painful symptom that can often lead to bursitis.

 Elbow / Forearm Tendonitis.
 There are 2 common tendonitis injuries that usually result in elbow and forearm pain: Tennis Elbow (lateral epicondylitis) and Golfer's Elbow (medial epicondylitis).
 In both cases pain, swelling and inflammation will be felt around the bony part of the elbow.
 With tennis elbow, pain will be felt on the outside of the elbow, while pain is felt on the inside of the elbow with golfer's elbow.
 The tendons attached to the bone at your elbow are connected to muscles in your forearm, which is why these injuries will sometimes cause pain in your forearm.
 These injuries are usually caused by racket sports, golf and overuse from gardening and repetitive movements of your hand or wrist (ie. using a screwdriver).

-How Do You Treat Elbow Bursitis?
+Wondering How To Treat Olecranon Bursitis?

 What You Can Do!

-Speed Up Healing of Your Elbow Bursitis!
+Speed Up Healing of Your Elbow Bursitis

-The good news is that most cases of elbow bursitis will heal with simple home conservative treatments and surgery is often not needed!
+The good news is that most cases of elbow bursitis will heal with simple home conservative treatments and surgery is often not needed

-It's generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the tendons and ligaments in your elbow.
+It's generally understood by doctors and surgeons, that surgery will introduce more scar tissue into tendons and ligaments (soft tissue) in your elbow.
 This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
 When it comes to elbow bursitis there's only a few surgical options for treatment - removal of the bursa sac, scraping of the bone(s) to allow more room for the new bursa to grow back.
 This is why surgery is only performed as a last resort for chronic elbow bursitis that won't heal with conservative treatment methods.